spoonscen/typescript-design-patterns/README.md

   * The Decorator Pattern attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
 * Factory Method `npm run factory`
   * The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
+* Abstract Factory `npm run abstract-factory`
+  * The Abstract Factory Pattern provides an interface for creating families of realted or dependent objects without specifying their concrete classes.

+# Notes
+- No variable should hold a reference to a concrete class.
+- No class should derive from a concrete class.
+- No method should override an implemented method of any of its base classes.